A Conversation on Sin, the Apostle Paul, and C.S. Lewis

 Originally, when I wrote that last sentence I said, “he thought less of himself.”
 But, I changed it to what you see above because of this C.S.
 Lewis quote, “True humility is not thinking less of yourself; it is thinking of yourself less.”

-To succinctly wrap up the God’s Enough – Women’s Ministry Rights vs Responsibilities blog series, I conclude with the following: our rights as Christ-followers are little and our responsibilities are great.
-Our selfishness and pride (see my last two blog posts here and here) give us a false sense of rights, as if we deserve anything God gives us.
+Our selfishness and pride give us a false sense of rights, as if we deserve anything God gives us.
 With that mindset, our responsibilities are neglected.
 Instead, our responsibility is to acknowledge our sin and feel the weight of it, because quite frankly it is incredibly humbling.
 But thankfully our responsibility does not end there.
 We must release this burden to God because He’s already ransomed us.
 He bought us for a price, the price of sacrificing His One and Only Son.
 Our responsibility is to live in humility, but not in a spirit of self-deprecation.
 Instead, we are to think of ourselves less so that we may make God greater in our life.
 Fortunately for us, we serve an Almighty, Sovereign God who quite frankly has everything under His control.
 To honor Him, I will be thinking of myself less.

-*As a side note, if you are interested in listening to the Bible in a year, you can check out the Youversion Bible reading plan mentioned above.
-Laura likes to use it because of its audio portion.
-After all, she is a wife, a mom, has a full-time job in ministry, and is a co-founder of God’s Enough – she is very busy.
-I was introduced to the Daily Audio Bible by my mom (thanks mom!) this year and have been listening to that daily.
-Just some good options!
+*As a side note, if you are interested in listening to the Bible in a year, I was introduced to the Daily Audio Bible by my mom (thanks mom!) this year and have been listening to that daily.
+It’s a great option!